Fences for privacy – 9 great ideas for garden screening

 You could also use split fences for privacy without completely shutting off the area.
 This fence at a Hampton Court show garden shows how effectively it can work.

 Here Pippa and James Rubinstein have an espaliered pear tree in front of their window in Kent.
 It screens the study window and creates a place for two to eat in the evening.

 In England, you can have a pergola with an eaves height of 2.5 metres (or 8ft 2″) if it is against your boundary.
 You can have a pergola with a pitched roof height of up to 4 metres if it’s in the middle of the garden.
 That offers lots of screening, so it may be worth considering a pergola in one place, instead of all-round fences for privacy.
 You can order a pergola kit here (affiliate link).

 Does the smooth side of the fence have to face outwards?

 There’s a common myth in England that the owner of the fence must build it so that the smooth side faces the road or their neighbour.
 However, I can find no evidence of this rule anywhere.
 I

 ‘ve also asked the experts at Jackson’s Fencing and they can’t find any regulations either.
 However, I do have a friend who informed her neighbour that the smooth side of his newly-installed fence was supposed to face her garden.
 He turned it round, so either he knows something we don’t, or he is terrified of her.

-There are more ideas for garden privacy on my Pinterest board here, and do let me know of any good ideas you have.
+There are more ideas for garden privacy on this post about the eight perfect-for-privacy garden trees, and this one on choosing evergreen hedges for privacy.
+I also have a Garden Privacy Pinterest board, which you may enjoy.
+And do let me know of any good ideas you have.

 And do please share, using the buttons below.
 Thank you!